osmlab/atlas-checks/docs/checks/mixedCaseNameCheck.md

 #### Live Examples

 1. Way [id:4780932622](https://www.openstreetmap.org/node/4780932622) has the name `NZ Convenience store`.
-It is flagged because the S in store should be capitalised.
+It is flagged because the S in store should be capitalized.

 #### Code Review